Saint Pierre and Miquelon: Ethnography

-Ruins show that Indigenous American people visited the archipelago on fishing and hunting expeditions before it was colonized by Europeans.
+Ruins show that Indigenous American people visited the archipelago on fishing and hunting expeditions before it was settled by Europeans.
 The current population is the result of inflows of settlers from the French ports, mostly Normans, Basques, Bretons and Saintongeais, and also from the historic area of Acadia in Canada (Gaspé Peninsula, parts of New Brunswick, Prince Edward Island and Cape Breton) as well as Francophones who settled on the Port au Port Peninsula on Newfoundland.

 Languages

-The inhabitants speak French; their customs and traditions are similar to the ones found in metropolitan France.
+The inhabitants speak French; their customs and traditions are similar to those found in metropolitan France.
 The French spoken on the archipelago is closer to Metropolitan French than to Canadian French and maintains a number of unique features.
 Basque, formerly spoken in private settings by people of Basque ancestry, had disappeared from the islands by the late 1950s.

 Religion

-The population is overwhelmingly Christian, with the majority being Roman Catholic.
-The Roman Catholic Vicariate Apostolic of Iles Saint-Pierre and Miquelon used to manage the local church until it was merged into the French diocese of La Rochelle and Saintes in 2018.
+The population is overwhelmingly Christian, with the majority being Catholic.
+The Vicariate Apostolic of Iles Saint-Pierre and Miquelon managed the local church until it was merged into the Diocese of La Rochelle and Saintes in 2018.